IQTLabs/pypi-scan/README.md

 ## Contributing

 Pull requests are welcome!
-Also, you can open issues in the Github issue tracker.
+Also, you can open issues or submit bugs and security issues in the Github issue tracker.

 More coming soon...